 Achieving the desired outcome in any situation almost entirely depends on if you can get the other person to buy your story.
 Peace between two people or entities can only exist if they can see each other’s perspective.
 Think about it.
 This is the root cause of all conflict, the basis of our struggles across the board: the other person or party doesn’t understand why we do what we do or they can’t seem to accept it.
 And vice versa too; we can’t accept or understand their ways.

-It takes patience, empathy, and wisdom (at times guidance too) to shift the paradigm, to drop the colored lens and to have the courage to see the world as-is.
+It takes patience, empathy, and wisdom (at times guidance too) to shift the paradigm, to drop the colored lens, and to have the courage to see the world as-is.
 In fact, non-examination of thoughts is one of the six principles of good meditation.
 You can’t see what lies at the surface of a pond unless you stop stirring the water.
 To quiet the mind when it’s raging with judgments and analysis, so you can see things as they are, is what meditation is about, it is what I mean by “right view”.
 Here is another Buddha Story for you on mindfulness.

 “How come you are always happy?”
 Mulla Nasrudin’s friend asked him one day.

 “It’s very simple, my friend,” Mulla said.
 “I have a beautiful and intelligent wife.
 No matter how stressful my day, I go home and spend a quiet, intimate evening with her and all my stress is gone.”

 His friend thanked him for the wise counsel.
 Some two weeks later, while Mulla was eating his dinner, he heard a knock at the door.
 It was his friend, looking rather down.